-As part of the advisory services provided by CSM, the Firm offers a selection of wrap fee programs sponsored by RJA ("RJA Programs") for use in client accounts.
+As part of the advisory services provided by CSM, the Firm offers a selection of wrap fee programs sponsored by RJA ("RJA Programs") or The Capital Group Companies (the investment advisor to the American Funds family of funds) for use in client accounts.
 The RJA Programs provide access to a variety of investment programs and styles for use in client accounts utilizing various third-party money managers ("Money Managers") which are accessible through the Custodian's platform.
 The RJA Programs are fully described in the RJA Wrap Fee Program Brochure ("RJA Wrap Brochure").
 The RJA Programs will be offered in partnership with the Custodian, who will provide custody services, access to various Money Managers and due diligence services.
-Clients who enter into agreements with sub-advisors or the RJA Programs will receive that firm's ADV Part 2 prior to or at the time of signing the client agreement.
+The Capital Group Companies is owner of Capital Research and Management Company ("CRMC").
+The CRMC program is sponsored and custodied by CRMC.
+The CRMC Wrap Fee Program Brochure will fully describe this program.
+Clients who enter into agreements with sub-advisors or the RJA Programs and CRMC will receive that firm's ADV Part 2 prior to or at the time of signing the client agreement.

-Money Managers will have access to a profile for each client they manage.
+For wrap free programs sponsored by RJA, Money Managers will have access to a profile for each client they manage.
 The information they have access to may include client name(s), client address, social security number, date of birth, annual household income, net worth, investment time horizon, and if the client or manager chooses to act on proxies.
 Each Manager has a unique secure username and password.
 It is the IAR's responsibility to update the client profile as needed.
 All client contact and communications regarding participation in the program will occur through the IAR.
 CSM will promptly advise the Money Managers of any changes to the client's investment objectives and financial situation.

 CSM may recommend the investment strategies of Money Managers to its clients through the RJA Program described above.
 For those Money Managers accessed through the RJA Program, CSM has performed a due diligence review of the vetting process used by RJA and will monitor its effectiveness.
 The IAR will select an appropriate program or Money Manager with which to invest the client's assets.
 If a Money Manager is selected to manage a portion of a client's assets, the client may be required to execute a separate agreement or account opening documentation with the Money Manager.
 The RJA Wrap Brochure describes the investment strategy, the fees to be charged and the services to be performed by the Money Manager.